-Dear Ms. Laguarda:
+Dear Ms. Laquarda:

 We concur with your assessment of the management challenges described in your Oct.
-9 letter.
-We value your recommendations in addressing these challenges and appreciate your summary of our continuing progress.
+13 letter, and we appreciate your recommendations in addressing these challenges and your summaries of our continuing progress.
+As you noted, the ongoing COVID-19 pandemic has presented additional challenges.
+In FY 2021, we are proud of the progress we made in each of the areas you identified.